-- 19. Benefit-sharing refers to the payment and sharing of licensing fees, royalties and other form of commercialisation income arising from an R&D project.
-While monetary return is not the primary consideration for ITF projects, which is to bring benefits to the industry and community, it is nonetheless a useful performance indicator of commercialisation efforts as it demonstrates whether the R&D results are relevant to the industry. - 20.
-For universities and other designated local public research institutions (HKPC, CITA, VTC and HKIB), the Government does not request a share of the industry income.
-It can be retained by the institutions for further R&D and other public causes.
-However, in the case of R&D Centres, given their operation is funded entirely by the Government/ITF, their income will need to be ploughed back to the Government/ITF.
-We encourage the respective Boards of Directors of the R&D Centres to, having regard to this Guide, develop their own commercialisation policy and procedures, and deliberate on the IP arrangements for individual projects taking into account their unique circumstances and other relevant considerations, e.g. prevailing Government policies. - 21.
-To recognise industry sponsors for supporting a platform project and to assist the R&D Centres to build up a good client base, the R&D Centres may offer more favourable terms to the industry sponsors (when compared to companies which have not acted as sponsors) commensurating with the latter's level of contribution.
-Examples include early access to the R&D results, discount in future licensing fees, etc. - 22.
-While ITC has not set any formulae for benefit-sharing, we anticipate that all proposals should be set on an equitable and proportional basis and having taken into account the following factors - (a) the amount of ITF funding provided; - (b) the contribution of project results to the final product/services launched; - (c) market forecast, business practices (including pricing of products and services in individual industry sectors, etc.); and
+19. Benefit-sharing refers to the payment and sharing of licensing fees, royalties and other form of commercialisation income arising from an R&D project.
+ITF projects are meant to bring benefits to the industry and community.
+While monetary return is not ITF's primary consideration, it is nonetheless a useful performance indicator of commercialisation efforts as it demonstrates whether the R&D results are relevant to the industry.

+20. To recognise industry sponsors and other parties for supporting a platform project and to assist the R&D Centres to build up a good client base, the R&D Centres may offer more favourable terms to the industry sponsors (when compared to companies which have not acted as sponsors) and parties providing other financial contribution commensurate with their level of contribution.
+Examples include early access to the R&D results, discount in future licensing fees, etc.

+21. While ITC has not set any formulae for benefit-sharing, we anticipate that all proposals should be set on an equitable and proportional basis and having taken into account the following factors -

-(d) the efforts made by parties concerned e.g. in the case of an R&D Centre, project carried out by another implementing organisation, which is usually an university.
+- (a) the amount of ITF funding provided; - (b) the contribution of project results to the final product/services launched; - (c) market forecast, business practices (including pricing of products and services in individual industry sectors, etc.); and - (d) the efforts made by parties concerned e.g. in the case of an R&D Centre, project carried out by another implementing organisation, which is usually an university.

-As mentioned in paragraph 13 above, we also suggest that the lead applicant and its industry sponsor(s) should, as far as possible, agree on the above arrangements in writing before the commencement of the R&D project.
+As mentioned in paragraph 15 above, we also suggest that the lead applicant and its industry sponsor(s) should, as far as possible, agree on the above arrangements in writing before the commencement of the R&D project.